Stephen the Posthumous: Adulthood

 Shortly thereafter, Stephen left Ravenna for the Republic of Venice, where he represented the Traversaris' political and business interests.
 There, Stephen married Tomasina Morosini around 1264, a daughter of a wealthy Venetian patrician Michele Sbarra Morosini.
 With this marriage, Stephen acquired large wealth and political influence, the Morosini family were one of the most prominent political dynasties in Venice.
 The marriage produced a son, Andrew, who was born around 1265.
 According to the Illuminated Chronicle, Stephen was elected podestà by the citizens of Ravenna, during the internal war between the Traversari and the da Polenta families (the latter ultimately expelled their enemies from the city in 1275 during a revolt).
 Stephen cooperated with the influential archbishop Filippo da Pistoia.
 After the death of Azzo VII, Guelph leaders elected Obizzo II as the next lord (signore) of Ferrara in February 1264, Stephen lost his last faint chance of inheritance.
 Stephen unsuccessfully tried to look for allies against Obizzo, for instance Charles I of Anjou around 1267.

-Béla IV died in May 1270, his son Stephen V (Stephen the Posthumous' nephew) succeeded him as king of Hungary.
+Béla IV died in May 1270.
+His son Stephen V (Stephen the Posthumous' nephew) succeeded him as king of Hungary.
 When Ottokar II of Bohemia invaded Hungary in the spring of 1271, the Bohemian monarch contacted Stephen and intended him to use his person as a claimant to the Hungarian throne against Stephen V. However, the Hungarians won a decisive victory in May 1271.
 The two kings' envoys reached an agreement in Pressburg on 2 July.
 In the document, Ottokar II, among others, promised to renounce the support of Stephen the Posthumous as claimant to the Hungarian throne.

+Death

-Meanwhile, the ailing prince compiled his last will and testament on 10 April 1271.
+Stephen the Posthumous, who was ailing, compiled his last will and testament on 10 April 1271.
 Stephen resided the Morosinis' San Giuliano Palace in Venice.
 He was styled himself as "Duke of Slavonia" and "the son of the late King Andrew" in the document, but his claim to the crown of Hungary was not mentioned in the testament.
 He declared his minor son Andrew as his heir to his claims in Hungary and Italy (Slavonia and Este, respectively), and nominated his wife's two kinsmen, her brother Albertino Morosini and brother-in-law Marino Gradenigo, as Andrew's guardians.
 Stephen also mentioned his two natural sons without specifying their name and age, who he financially and hypothetically took care of from the incomes of Slavonia and Este, after his heir Andrew takes possession of these two estates.

-Stephen died shortly thereafter, plausibly already before the treaty of Pressburg.
+Stephen died shortly after making his will, plausibly already before the treaty of Pressburg.
 He was buried in the namesake church of the San Michele Island in Venice within the tomb of the Morosini family.
-After failed attempts in 1278 and 1287, his son Andrew successfully acquired the Hungarian throne in 1290, becoming the last monarch of the Árpád dynasty.